apakhbari/CheatSheets/Orchestration/Kubernetes/kubernetes_course.md

     verbs:
       - "list"
 ```

-- now we need to do a RoleBinding in order to bind user to role
+- now we need to do a RoleBinding in order to bind user to role.
+We can assign multiple users to a role
 ```
 apiVersion: rbac.authorization.k8s.io/v1
 kind: RoleBinding